 from plant tissues containing very high amounts of phenolic compounds and other interfering

 Background: Protein extraction at proteomic studies on some plant species, including conifers, is

-and quality is unpredictable.
+challenging, and the yield and quality are unpredictable.

 Objective: Two popular protocols were combined with each other to construct a novel one with enhanced

 PAGE, 2-DE and capillary chromatography applications.